mike76-dev/sombrero/README.md

 debug: false               # indicates whether to display the session ID and key for tools like Wireshark to decrypt the encrypted data
 mode: normal               # the server mode: 'normal' or 'lite' (see below)
 maxConnections: 30         # the maximum number of connections accepted from the same IP within 10 minutes
+anonymous: false           # optional: whether clients presenting no credentials at all are admitted; a share
+                           # has to offer it as well (see below).
+If omitted, they are turned away
 api:
   address: 127.0.0.1:9999  # the address the API is listening on; defaults to localhost, since the API administers
                            # the whole server.
 Change it only if the API needs to be reached from another machine,